 The Board is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Board has insurance for its buildings and contents through the State Insurance Fund (SIF) part of the State of Alabama, Department of Finance, Division of Risk Management, which operates as a common risk management and insurance program for state owned properties and county boards of education.
 The Board pays an annual premium based on the amount of coverage requested.
 The SIF is self-insured up to \$3.5 million per occurrence and purchases commercial insurance for claims in excess of \$3.5 million.
-Automobile liability insurance, except for the superintendent's automobile insurance for which the Board purchases commercial insurance, and errors and omissions insurance is purchased from the Alabama Trust for Boards of Education (ATBE), a public entity risk pool.
+Errors and omissions insurance is purchased from the Alabama Trust for Boards of Education (ATBE), a public entity risk pool.
 The ATBE collects the premiums and purchases excess insurance for any amount of coverage requested by pool participants in excess of the coverage provided by the pool.
 Employee health insurance is provided through the Public Education Employees' Health Insurance Fund (PEEHIF), administered by the Public Education Employees' Health Insurance Board (PEEHIB).
 The Fund was established to provide a uniform plan of health insurance for current and retired employees of state educational institutions and is self-sustaining.
 Monthly premiums for employee and dependent coverage are determined annually by the plan's actuary and are based on anticipated claims in the upcoming year, considering any remaining fund balance on hand available for claims.
 The Board contributes a specified amount monthly to the PEEHIF for each employee of state educational institutions.
 The Board's contribution is applied against the employees' premiums for the coverage selected and the employee pays any remaining premium.